Newton-Azrak Award set for Border Patrol Agent John P. Marquissee

 Oscar H. Garza Jr. Investigator Laredo, Texas Stephan A. Peregoy Investigator Laredo, Texas Investigator Oscar H. Garza Jr. and Investigator Stephan A. Peregoy were recognized for their unusual courage in a life-threatening situation involving investigation of a violence-oriented alien smuggling organization named “Las Tejas.”
 The investigation resulted in the arrests of over 100 organizational principals, apprehension of 2,000 aliens, and the seizure of 85 vehicles.
 Additionally, the Government of Mexico agreed to prosecute the organization head, who was continuing to direct the operation from the sanctuary of Mexico.

-David Gutierrez Border Patrol Agent Tucson Sector Border Patrol Agent David Gutierrez was recognized for his courage and heroism in saving an individual from a flaming auto crash.
+David Gutierrez Border Patrol Agent Tucson Sector Border Patrol Agent David Gutierrez was recognized for his courage and heroism in saving an individual from a flaming auto crash on March 1, 1984.
 The crash vehicle was engulfed in flames when BPA Gutierrez, without concern for his own life, pulled the driver from the car to safety.
 Although the crash victim received second and third degree burns over 65 percent of his body, his life was saved thanks to Gutierrez’s quick action.

 John A. Kalabus Border Patrol Agent Yuma Sector Border Patrol Agent John A. Kalabus was recognized for saving a potential drowning victim from the Colorado River.
 While patrolling along the Mexican Border, Kalabus encountered two illegal aliens, one of whom jumped into the river attempting to return to Mexico.
 He was caught in a whirlpool and unable to get free.
 Without thought to his own safety, Kalabus swam to the alien and after several efforts, was successful in breaking the alien and himself free from the strong undertow and returning safely to shore.